 2. Do you accept the death of Jesus Christ on Calvary as the atoning sacrifice for the sins of men, and believe that through faith in His shed blood men are saved from sin and its penalty?
-3. Renouncing the world and its sinful ways, have you accepted Jesus Christ as your personal Saviour, and do you besonal Saviour, and do you believe that God, for Christ's sake, has forgiven your sins and given you a new heart?

 Persons with impaired hearing went to Section 18 of the Arena on Sabbath.
 Services were "translated" into sign language for them.